 Dividing your hair into sections is crucial to taking out braids fast.
 Start by dividing your hair into four or six sections, depending on the size of your braids.
 Use hair ties to secure each section, making sure that they are not too tight.
 This will make it easier for you to focus on one section at a time and prevent your hair from getting tangled.

-3. Cut the extensions
+3. Cut the extensions before unravelling

-If you have braids with extensions, it’s best to cut them off instead of trying to unravel them.
-Use your hair scissors to carefully cut the extensions close to your scalp.
+If you have braids with extensions, it’s best to cut them short instead of trying to unravel them whole.
+Use your hair scissors to carefully cut the extensions close to your natural hair length.
 Make sure that you are not cutting your natural hair in the process.
-Once you have cut off all the extensions, you can move on to the next section.

 4. Use a detangling spray